What type of public speaker or presenter are you really?

 – Presents with passion, energy and enthusiasm

-The Motivator knows just how to connect with an audience and to command and keep their attention.
-They can bring a presentation to life with energy, passion and most of all is a great storyteller.
+The Motivator knows how to connect with an audience and to command and keep their attention.
+They can bring a presentation to life with energy and passion.
+Many make a great storyteller.
 They are also often remembered.

 If you have an affinity with the Motivator and are open to some coaching you may wish to consider:

 – Spending a little more time on the detail

 – Taking a more logical approach where you can and stay focused on the key points